Communication about climate change should be inspiring

 Achievable agreed, attainable.

 Relevant reasonable, realistic and resourced, results-based.

 Global problems need local actions and the knowledge to achieve this is obtained directly onsite.
 We don’t need a top-down communication but should allow different people to bring their own approach.
 Local communities generate their own knowledge, volunteers share their experience… This knowledge is usually very specific but could be adaptable or at least inspiring.
-Concrete actions are motivating and the experience helps us finding new ways of doing things.
+Concrete actions are motivating and the experience helps us find new ways of doing things.